Table of Contents_

 Just like the Optoma UHD50X, the image quality delivered by the Optoma UHD50 is brilliant due to a contrast ratio of 500,000:1, which is delivered by its Dynamic Black technology that adjusts the lamp output to produce near-cinema black levels.
 This is far more than what you’ll get with the Optoma HD29 Darbee at 30,000:1.

-However, unlike the Optoma HZ39HDR which uses a laser, the UHD50 projector comes with a DLP chip, which uses microscopic mirrors and a spinning colour wheel to create an image.
-The projector boasts of a short throw ratio, allowing you to fill a 120-inch diagonal screen size at a distance of about 10.5 feet.
-The Ultra HD home theater projector also has a decent lens shift range, and four phase pixel shifting to quadruple the number of pixels on the screen.
+However, unlike the Optoma HZ39HDR which uses a laser, the UHD50 projector comes with a DLP chip, which uses microscopic mirrors and a spinning color wheel to create an image.
+The ratio of this Optoma short-throw projector allows you to fill a 120-inch diagonal screen size at a distance of about 10.5 feet.
+The Ultra HD home theater projector also has a decent lens shift range, and four-phase pixel shifting to quadruple the number of pixels on the screen.

-For those a bit concerned about power consumption, the Optoma UHD50 comes with an eco mode that you can use to reduce the lumen output by about a third (33%), and also get it to be completely silent as you watch your movie.
+For those a bit concerned about power consumption, the Optoma UHD50 comes with an eco-mode that you can use to reduce the lumen output by about a third (33%), and also get it to be completely silent as you watch your movie.
 The projector also allows for a vertical lens shift of about 10% (which you don’t get with the Optoma HD143), which is good enough for considerable image adjustment along the Y-axis.
 Gaming on the Optoma UHD50 is also a joy thanks to a 57ms input lag, which is too little to notice once you’ve got some action going on your Xbox One X.